What is FCRA?

 Your rights under FCRA law

-The first step is a letter to the credit-reporting agency (CRA) to notify them of their error.
+The first step is to write a letter to the credit-reporting agency (CRA) to notify them of the error.
 This is called a Dispute Letter.
-Once the CRA receives your Dispute Letter, it has 5 days to notify the lender that you disputing a particular item called the “tradeline” and that you do not agree with that lender’s reporting of your debt.
+Once the CRA receives your Dispute Letter, it has 5 days to notify the lender that you are disputing a particular item called the “tradeline” and that you do not agree with that lender’s reporting of your debt.
 Then, both the CRA and the lender have 30 days to investigate your dispute.
 The CRA can only keep the trade line on your report if both the lender and the credit reporting agency are certain that the trade line is accurate following their investigation.

 Their inability or unwillingness to make the correction during this investigation is usually where they drop the ball.
 Typically, neither does a very good job of investigating your dispute.
 Even after we have provided the needed information to them, they rarely come to the correct conclusion.
-When the trade line isn’t corrected as required, CRA’s and lenders continue to recklessly hurt people’s credit reports.
+When the trade line isn’t corrected as required, CRAs and lenders continue to recklessly hurt people’s credit reports.

 *If your creditors fail to correct the error in 30 days.